 “Future research on this topic should include an alcohol placebo condition,” the authors write, “to disentangle the relative impact of pharmacological vs. expectancy effects.”

-Well, don’t we all speak all kinds of languages when we’re intoxicated with alcohol?
+Well, don’t we speak all kinds of languages when we’re drunk?

 Science says sniffing your partner’s shirt helps reduce stress